sahil19-19/accredian-back-end/README.md

 -  Create `.env ` file using `.env.sample` file
   EMAIL_USER stores the email of the current user to simulate a state in which the user is signed-in.
 EMAIL_PASS is the 16-digit app password related to the email.
 Enter your email here, this will be the email Id from which emails will be sent.
-  This will be the same email Id from the front-end `.env` file More about app passwords -
+  This will be the same email Id from the front-end `.env` file.
+  More about app passwords -

     ```